For the past couple of weeks the phone at Happy Skincare HQ has been running hot – we’ve become a hotline for skin advice, and we love it!

 The multi-tasker in all of us wants our products to do the same – look after whatever skin issues you’re battling and also help slow down the inevitable fine lines at the same time.

-You want every product to have some anti-ageing juice because we are all battling Father Time.
+You want every product to have plenty of pro-ageing juice because we are all battling Father Time.

-Today we’re sharing with you a good anti-ageing skin care routine for sensitive skin.
+So today we’re sharing with you a good skin care routine for maturing sensitive skin.

 OK now that we’ve got that off our chests…